 Hosting a slumber party?
-Consider sharing these slumber party etiquette rules with guests.
+Consider sharing these slumber party etiquette rules with your young guests.
 (Unless you have an endless supply of No-Doze you're planning to utilize, that is.)

-Not only should these be the rules for kids at your child's slumber party, but also for your child at other kids' slumber parties.
+Not only should these rules be the behavior guide for kids at your child's slumber party, but also for your child at other kids' slumber parties.
 That way, she might even get invited back.

-Slumber party guests much watch their language so that only the positive flows out at party time.
+Slumber party guests much watch their language so that only the positive flow out at party time.
 No hurtful words or whining allowed.

-This is a good time to remind kids of that old adage: "If you don't have anything good to say, don't say anything at all."
+This is an excellent time to remind kids of the adage: "If you don't have anything good to say, don't say anything at all."
 Ditto for whining.

-This means there are no twosomes, foursomes, whatever - that go off to do a separate activity, excluding the rest of the guests.
-That's the quickest way to torpedo a good party vibe.
+Including everyone in play means there are no twosomes, foursomes, whatever - that go off to do a separate activity, excluding the rest of the guests.
+That's the quickest way to torpedo a good slumber party vibe.

-Guests do not go off on their own, wandering about the house in search of greener playing pastures.
-Stay in specified areas.
+Good guests do not go off on their own, wandering about the house in search of greener playing pastures.
+Stay in the specified slumber party areas.

 Good guests do not turn on the TV, stereo, or other electronic equipment or games without asking.
-You could accidentally break something.
+You could accidentally change setting or something.

 A good guest will ask for food or drink if she's hungry or thirsty.
-It's a major breach of slumber party etiquette to simply help yourself.
+It's a significant breach of slumber party etiquette to just help yourself.

 When given the OK to chow down, good guests remember to eat only in the kitchen or dining room, unless otherwise instructed.

 When the slumber party host's parent says lights out - it's time to stop talking or giggling.
 Get the young guests to follow these 10 slumber party etiquette rules, and all will have a good night.
 Enjoy!